 I am having trouble getting the software to come up on the screen

 If the icon is showing on the taskbar, hover over the icon until you see the thumbnail image for Monitor for Process.
 Right-click on the thumbnail and click maximize.

 I am seeing only a black screen when I start ViperVision

 What computer specifications do I need?

-Here are our minimum computer requirements.
-Please note that these vary based on the number of cameras in the system.
+Please note that the specifications vary based on the number of cameras in the system.
 All require that Windows 10 Pro or newer be fully updated prior to installing software.

-- Larger monitoring systems, or rack PCs: Please contact us for a consultation.
+- Larger monitoring systems, or rack PCs: Please call for a consultation.

 For more information about Viper Imaging or ViperVision software, please contact us!